Updated July 12, 2018

 - Overall, I think their ebook publishing needs a big overhaul to compete with other platforms.
 They have a huge benefit with revenue splitting and they really need to leverage it.
 They desperately need to modernize their ebook publishing.

 - Their print is really great quality, but the low distribution royalties are an issue, but one they won’t be able to fix unfortunately.
 But for author copies, Lulu can’t be beat.

 Hardcover – No

-Ebook – Yes (Apple, Nook, Kobo, Scribd, no Amazon)
+Ebook – Yes (Apple, Nook, Kobo, Scribd, Overdrive and more.
+No Amazon)

 Smashwords is an ebook only publisher.
 They payout monthly via PayPal, regardless of how much you’ve sold, which is really nice.

-You can also sell your ebooks via their site.
-They do not publish to Kindle, however, they do have options to publish mobi files on their site so Kindle users could buy your book from the Smashwords site if they wanted (and knew how).
+Ebooks are sold via their own site and distributed beyond Smashwords if you choose.
+They do not publish to Amazon, however, they do have options to publish mobi files on their site so Kindle users could buy your book from the Smashwords site if they wanted (and knew how).